jonesd/docker-presentation/slides.md

  + Large body of ready-made containers to be used
 + Fits into a DevOps centric approach
  + Specified by configuration files that can be version controlled
- + Scriptable from command line together with APIs allows it to fit into a delivery pipeline
+ + APIs and command line access allows containers to fit into delivery pipelines and scripted solutions

 ---

+## Docker Example Application

+---

 ## Docker Example

-+ Build and run a simple Restful NodeJS application using mongodb
++ Build and run a simple Restful NodeJS application to provide a list of countries using mongodb

 + Given a clean Linux machine how could we implement a node application?
  + NodeJS + MongoDB + application node code
-+ We could install nodejs and mongodb in the usual fashion (apt-get install node...)
++ We could install nodejs and mongodb in the usual fashion (apt-get install node...) + scripts to copy application code and run node
 + Instead we will use docker

 ---

 ## Restful Application

++ Linux based host with only docker installed on it
 + Setup a Rest container that runs a server.js file using nodejs
 + Setup a DB container that runs MongoDB
 + Host and containers linked using network